SFDO-Community-Sprints/deployment-best-practices/README.md

 ## Slack Channel Link (access required)
-See #osc-deployment-best-practices channel in the salesforce.enterprise.slack.com workspace (requires invite from Commons program team.)
-Reach out to Cori O'Brien or Judi Sohn in the Trailblazer Community for more information.
-As of November 2023, we are still in the organizing phase and would love your input!
+See #osc-deployment-best-practices channel in the salesforce.enterprise.slack.com workspace (requires invite from Commons program team) Reach out to Cori O'Brien or Judi Sohn in the Trailblazer Community for more information.
+As of December 2023, we are still in the organizing phase and would love your input!

+## Get Involved
+For now, the Slack channel is our primary place to communicate as a project team.
+If you're interested in joining or have feedback, feel free to leave a comment in an Issue here in this repository.
+Watch for more opportunities to participate in 2024.

 ## Project Resources and Documentation
-Documentation and meeting notes from Chicago Commumity Sprint can be found in the [Wiki](https://github.com/SFDO-Community-Sprints/deployment-best-practices/wiki)
+Meeting notes [can be found here](https://sfdo-community-sprints.github.io/deployment-best-practices/).
+This will also be the home of our project's public-facing resources as we build them.